ibm-cloud-docs/containers/ts-storage-cos-plugin-dep.md

 ```
 {: screen}

-The plug-in version you are using is deprecated.
+The plug-in version that you are using is deprecated.
 Update your COS plug-in to a supported version.
 {: tsCauses}

 Follow the steps to update the COS plug-in.